anthonychu/aspnetcore-keyvault-hol/README.md

 ### 2. Test the application

-When the resources are provisioned in Azure and the application is published, the published application will open in a browser window.
+When the resources are provisioned in Azure and the application is published, the application opens in a browser window.

 Register a new user.
 A new user is created in the Azure SQL Database.